John Mellencamp: 1976–1982: Performing as Johnny Cougar and John Cougar

 After 18 months of traveling between Indiana and New York City in 1974 and 1975, Mellencamp met Tony DeFries of MainMan Management, who was receptive to his music and image.
-DeFries insisted that Mellencamp's first album, Chestnut Street Incident, a collection of cover versions and some original songs, be released under the stage name Johnny Cougar, insisting that the bumpy German name "Mellencamp" was too hard to market.
+DeFries insisted that Mellencamp's first album, Chestnut Street Incident, a collection of cover versions and some original songs, be released under the stage name "Johnny Cougar", claiming that the name "Mellencamp" was too hard to market.
 Mellencamp reluctantly agreed, but the album was a commercial failure, selling only 12,000 copies.
-Mellencamp confessed in a 2005 interview:

-"That [name] was put on me by some manager.
-I went to New York and everybody said, 'You sound like a hillbilly.'
-And I said, 'Well, I am.'
-So that's where he came up with that name.
-I was totally unaware of it until it showed up on the album jacket.
-When I objected to it, he said, 'Well, either you're going to go for it, or we're not going to put the record out.'
-So that was what I had to do... but I thought the name was pretty silly."

-Mellencamp recorded The Kid Inside, the follow-up to Chestnut Street Incident, in 1977, but DeFries eventually decided against releasing the album, and Mellencamp was dropped from MCA records (DeFries finally released The Kid Inside in early 1983, after Mellencamp achieved stardom).
+Mellencamp recorded The Kid Inside, the follow-up to Chestnut Street Incident, in 1977.
+However, DeFries eventually decided against releasing the album, and Mellencamp was dropped from MCA records (DeFries finally released The Kid Inside in early 1983, after Mellencamp achieved stardom).
 Mellencamp drew interest from Rod Stewart's manager, Billy Gaff, after parting ways with DeFries and was signed onto the small Riva Records label.
 At Gaff's request, Mellencamp moved to London, England, for nearly a year to record, promote, and tour behind 1978's A Biography.
-The record wasn't released in the United States, but it yielded a top-five hit in Australia with "I Need a Lover".
+The record wasn't released in the United States, but it yielded a top-five hit in Australia with "I Need a Lover."
 Riva Records added "I Need a Lover" to Mellencamp's next album released in the United States, 1979's John Cougar, where the song became a No. 28 single in late 1979.
 Pat Benatar recorded "I Need a Lover" on her debut album In the Heat of the Night.